Gibb River Road Travel Guide. Ultimate travel guide to the famous 4wd track from derby to Kununurra

 • Flashlight with extra batteries.

-• Appropriate clothing and enclosed footwear, which can handle getting wet.
+• Appropriate clothing and enclosed footwear that can handle getting wet.

 • Lots of sun protection and insect repellents.